 Asthma is a chronic condition of the lungs that’s caused by inflammation of your airways.
 As a result, your airways constrict.
 This leads to wheezing and breathing difficulties.

 According to the National Heart, Lung, and Blood Institute, more than 25 million Americans have asthma.
 Many of them are searching for natural and alternative treatment methods.
-This includes marijuana.
+This includes marijuana (cannabis).

-These substances may be available in supplemental form.
-Cannabinoids may also be derived from smoking marijuana in nontraditional forms.
-A 2013 study in the journal Substance Abuse found that people who smoke marijuana via vaporizers gained more benefits from the plant with less lung-irritating smoke.
+Cannabinoids may be available in the form of supplements.
+These substances may also be derived from smoking marijuana in nontraditional forms.
+A 2013 study in the journal Substance Abuse found that people who smoke marijuana using vaporizers gained more benefits from the plant with less lung-irritating smoke.

-When you smoke marijuana, there are components called bullae that can build up in your lungs.
-These are large air sacs that can eventually disrupt your breathing.
+When you smoke marijuana, large air sacs called bullae may start to develop in your lungs.
+These can eventually disrupt your breathing.
 According to the American Thoracic Society, you’re at an increased risk of developing bullae from smoking marijuana if you’re under the age of 45.

 Over time, bullae can grow and cause shortness of breath.
 What’s even more dangerous is the development of pneumothorax.
 This is a life-threatening condition that occurs when bullae rupture in the lungs.

 In the short term, smoking marijuana can cause:

 Smoking is perhaps one of the most common ways to use marijuana.
 Still, this isn’t the only form of marijuana available.